sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 - Adds `Resolver.bintrayIvyRepo(owner, repo)`. [#2285][2285] by [@dwijnand][@dwijnand]
 - Non-static annotation changes are no longer tracked by the incremental compiler. [#2343][2343] by [@romanowski][@romanowski]
 - Reduces the memory usage of API info extraction in the incremental compiler. [#2343][2343] by [@adriaanm][@adriaanm]
+- Memory-related options can now be overridden individually via the `-J` options. [sbt/sbt-launcher-package#105][105]

 ### Bug fixes